 How to use the 3-4-5 step 1

-Step 3: Second peg positioning
+Step three: Second peg positioning

 Position the next peg at the end of the three-foot measurement.